 • Roche: In November 2017, we entered into a collaboration and license agreement with F. Hoffmann-La Roche Ltd and Hoffmann-La Roche Inc. (together, "Roche").
-We received an upfront payment of \$21.0 million in 2017 and are reimbursed for our internal and third-party costs and are entitled to contingent payments, including milestone payments.
+We received an upfront payment of \$21.0 million in 2017, are reimbursed for our internal and third-party costs and were entitled to contingent payments, including milestone payments.
 In 2020, we received milestone payments totaling \$10.0 million, which were comprised of a \$5.0 million milestone payment upon the release of clinical trial material for our Phase 1 clinical trial for 4D-110 to treat choroideremia in the second quarter of 2020 and an additional \$5.0 million milestone payment upon dosing our first patient in the trial in the third quarter of 2020.
-We began recognizing revenue related to this agreement in 2017 and expect to continue to recognize revenue over the next three to four years.
+We began recognizing revenue related to this agreement in 2017.

-See Note 6 to our unaudited condensed financial statements included elsewhere in this report for further discussion regarding the accounting treatment of this agreement.

-uniQure: In August 2019, we amended our agreement with uniQure and entered into a separate new collaboration and license agreement with uniQure.
+- In June 2021, we received notice of termination of the collaboration and license agreement from Roche.
+The termination will be effective on September 16, 2021.
+See Note 6 to our unaudited condensed financial statements included elsewhere in this report for further discussion regarding the accounting treatment of this agreement. - uniQure: In August 2019, we amended our agreement with uniQure and entered into a separate new collaboration and license agreement with uniQure.
 Neither party was required to pay monetary consideration in connection with the amendment or new agreement.
 We determined the incremental transaction price of the amendment and new agreement to be \$5.1 million and recorded the amount as deferred revenue.
-We began recognizing revenue related to the amendment and new agreement in 2020 and expect to recognize revenue over the next 1.5 to 2.5 years.
-See Note 6 to our unaudited condensed financial statements included elsewhere in this report for further discussion regarding the accounting treatment of this transaction.
+We began recognizing revenue related to the amendment and new agreement in 2020 and expect to recognize revenue over the next one to two years.
+See Note 6 to our unaudited condensed financial statements included elsewhere in this report for further discussion regarding the accounting treatment of this agreement.

 Future collaboration and license revenue is highly dependent on the successful development and commercialization of products by our collaboration partners, which is uncertain, and revenue may fluctuate significantly from period to period.
 Additionally, we may never receive the consideration from our license agreements that is contemplated for option fees, development and sales-based milestone payments or royalties on sales of licensed products, given the contingent nature of these payments.
 We expect that our collaboration and license revenue in 2021 will primarily be from Roche and uniQure.
-If our agreements with Roche or uniQure were terminated, it could materially impact the amount of license revenue we recognize in future periods.